luk6xff/cybersec/security-principles/incident-response-and-management.md

+## Common Pitfalls in Incident Management

+While a robust incident response and management strategy is essential, organizations often encounter challenges that undermine their efforts.
+These common pitfalls can delay response times, exacerbate the impact, and increase organizational risk.
+Understanding and addressing these pitfalls is critical for improving overall incident management.

+---

+### 1. **Insufficient Hardening**
+This pitfall often arises even before an incident occurs due to prioritizing speed and profitability over security.

+- **Hardening Overview:** Hardening involves configuring systems to align with security best practices after deployment.
+When skipped, systems remain vulnerable, increasing the likelihood of incidents.
+- **Impact:** Skipping hardening results in more frequent incidents, any of which could cause significant damage if successful.
+- **Solution:**
+  - Adopt the **Shift Left** principle by integrating hardening during the development phase.
+  - Ensure post-deployment hardening is mandatory for all solutions.

+---

+### 2. **Insufficient Logging**
+Effective incident detection hinges on comprehensive logging, yet many organizations neglect this critical aspect.

+- **Issues:**
+  - Limited logging creates a "flying blind" scenario where incidents may go unnoticed.
+  - Cost constraints, such as SIEM ingestion fees or network charges for remote devices, often result in reduced logging.
+  - Local logs may have short retention periods or could be tampered with by threat actors.
+- **Impact:** Insufficient logging delays detection, obscures incident scope, and complicates investigations.
+- **Solution:**
+  - Prioritize critical log sources and optimize retention policies.
+  - Implement cost-effective methods for collecting remote logs.
+  - Regularly test logging configurations to ensure critical events are captured.

+---

+### 3. **Insufficient and Over-Alerting**
+Both insufficient and excessive alerts can hinder effective incident response.

+- **Insufficient Alerts:** Key threats may go unnoticed due to gaps in alert rules.
+- **Over-Alerting:** Excessive false positives can desensitize teams, leading to critical alerts being ignored ("cry wolf" effect).
+- **Impact:** Ineffective alert management slows detection and response, increasing the risk of undetected threats.
+- **Solution:**
+  - Perform **threat hunting** to refine alert rules and identify meaningful patterns.
+  - Optimize the signal-to-noise ratio of alerts to balance coverage and relevance.

+---

+### 4. **Insufficient Determination of Incident Scope**
+Understanding the scope of an incident is vital to effective response but is often underestimated or overestimated.

+- **Underestimation:** Leads to incomplete eradication of the threat actor.
+- **Overestimation:** Results in unnecessary disruptions to business operations.
+- **Impact:** Both scenarios can prolong the incident or cause excessive downtime.
+- **Solution:**
+  - Continuously train and prepare teams to improve scope assessment.
+  - Employ iterative processes during response to refine understanding over time.

+---

+### 5. **Insufficient Accountability**
+Lack of clear accountability during incident response often leads to inaction.

+- **Issues:** Teams may discuss actions but fail to execute them due to unclear responsibilities.
+- **Impact:** Delayed actions allow the incident to escalate, increasing damage.
+- **Solution:**
+  - Assign specific individuals to each action during the incident.
+  - Maintain detailed notes to track responsibilities and outcomes.
+  - Empower an **incident manager** to oversee accountability and progress.

+---

+### 6. **Insufficient Backups**
+Backups are often the last line of defense during catastrophic incidents, yet they are frequently inadequate.

+- **Issues:**
+  - Lack of comprehensive backup processes and policies.
+  - Inadequate isolation of backups, such as High Availability Disaster Recovery (HADR) setups that replicate ransomware.
+- **Impact:** Without secure backups, recovery from incidents like ransomware attacks becomes impossible.
+- **Solution:**
+  - Ensure offline and remote backups are maintained alongside HADR setups.
+  - Regularly test backups to confirm integrity and accessibility.
+  - Establish clear policies for creating, updating, and securing backups.

 ## References

 1. **NIST Special Publication 800-61 Rev. 2**: *Computer Security Incident Handling Guide*.
 National Institute of Standards and Technology.